 Mystical Journey

 A 2D Top-down adventure game that I learned to develop through an online course.
 This course helped me expand on 2D level building using transparency as well creating various unique enemy AI with their own behaviour and attack patterns.
-The full game is still in development as I work on adding new features of my own ontop of what was developed through the course.
-There are plans to add the following features listed below, whilst improving upon existing ones, to make the gameplay more exciting.
-These features / improvements include:
+As the core concept of this project was developed through the course, I do plan on implementing various features to make this game unique and more of my own.
+The changes I plan to implement in the future include:

 -